johnthedebs/basicproject/README.md

 ============

 This is a Django/React starter project with lots of batteries included.
 I created it to get started on new projects more quickly and stay up-to-date on the tools I like to use.
-I'm hoping you'll get something out of it too.
+I hope you'll get something out of it too.

 Getting Started